davidmoten/chained/README.md

 }
 ```
 ## Motivation
+Here's a comparison of Chained with Immutables, AutoValue and Lombok tools.

 1. Fluent, Readable API
 * Chained focuses specifically on generating fluent builder patterns with concise, readable chaining methods.
 * While Immutables and AutoValue provide builders, Chained is explicitly designed around the idea of fluent method chaining, making it extremely intuitive and easy to read.